 NCMAS 2016 Computational Resources

-The National Computational Merit Allocation Scheme is the premier, competitive program for allocation of high-performance computing resources for scientific research in Australia.
-NCMAS will allocate HPC resources on the following participating facilities for the 2016 calendar year.
+The National Computational Merit Allocation Scheme (NCMAS) is the premier, competitive program for allocation of high-performance computing resources for scientific research in Australia.
+NCMAS will allocate HPC resources to the following participating facilities for the 2016 calendar year.